View Mobile version

 The decision regarding the crediting of work carried out rests with the student’s home university.
 The International Office of the Lucerne School of Information Technology helps students to compile the required documents.

-The School’s buddy program enables exchange students to establish contact with local students before their arrival.
+The buddy program enables exchange students to establish contact with local students before and during their stay.
 The buddies' role is to prepare a warm welcome for the incoming students, provide them with useful advice about student life in Switzerland and help them to find their feet in Rotkreuz and Luzern.
 Every incoming student is assigned a buddy.
+As from the autumn semester 2019, the buddy program will be managed by ESN (Erasmus Student Network) Luzern.
 Incoming students receive details of their buddy a few weeks before the start of the semester.